History of hockey in Geelong

 I believe (from Jim Kirk) that initially the team travelled to Melbourne and played under the Brunswick banner.
 They then broke away and formed the Geelong Men’s Club.
 It is understood that the Geelong Club competed as high as A2.

-The meeting room was named the “Urqhuart Room” in September 2004.
+The meeting room at Stead Park was named the “Urqhuart Room” in September 2004.

 Margaret and Keith Murray